-To induce fathers to take parental leave, the labor party government introduced a paternal-leave taking quota in their suggestion for the national budget of 1993.
+In an effort to promote gender equality, the labor party government introduced a paternal-leave taking quota in their proposed national budget of 1993.
 The reform was passed in parliament in December 1992 and implemented on April 1, 1993.
 The key feature of the paternal quota was that four out of 42 weeks of paid parental leave were reserved exclusively for the father.
-With few exceptions, the family would lose these four weeks of paid parental leave if not taken by the father.
 Apart from exclusive quotas of four weeks for fathers and the pre-existing nine weeks for mothers, parents could share the parental leave between them as they desired.

-While paid maternity leave was only contingent on the mother working at least 6 of the last 10 months before birth, paid paternity leave was contingent on both parents working at least 6 of the last 10 months.15 Income payments were based on the earnings of the person on leave, but a father's payment was reduced proportionally if the mother did not work full-time prior to birth.
-In families with full-time working mothers prior to childbirth, the parental leave scheme offers 100 percent income compensation, subject to a capped amount, for both men and women.16 The income cap is non-binding for most parents.17 During both maternity and paternity leave, the firm is not allowed to dismiss the worker, and the parent has the right to return to a job that is comparable to the job he or she held before going on leave.
+While paid maternity leave was only contingent on the mother working at least 6 of the last 10 months before birth, paid paternity leave was contingent on both parents (whether married or cohabiting) working at least 6 of the last 10 months.
+Income payments were based on the earnings of the person on leave, but a father's payment was reduced proportionally if the mother did not work full-time prior to